 Reticular pseudodrusen in AMD: a population based study.
 This project will investigate how common reticular pseudodrusen are within the general population, how they are associated with the features of AMD and what other health problems or lifestyle factors they commonly exist with.

 Study of molecular mechanisms driving RPE dysfunction in patients from different stages of AMD and cellular rescue as a potential future therapy.
 This project aims to establish the importance of lysosomal and mitochondrial impairment in AMD.
 The researchers will use living RPE cells sourced directly from AMD patients who have donated their eyes to The Bristol Eye Bank.

 Professor Andrew Dick, University of Bristol

 Epigenetic regulation in the pathogenesis of AMD.
-The project will investigate a protein in the eye and whether it protects retinal pigment epithelium cells from the cell loss that happens with AMD.
-It will also find out if the protein prevents the unwanted side effects of the retina trying to heal itself, such as scarring or new blood vessels forming.
+The project will investigate a protein in the eye and whether it protects RPE cells from the cell loss that happens with AMD.
+It will also look at whether the protein prevents the unwanted side effects of the retina trying to heal itself, such as scarring or new blood vessels forming.

 Professor Luminita Paraoan, University of Liverpool

 Gene editing of AMD risk factor in retinal pigment epithelial cells: could modulation of proteolytic control lead to new therapeutic interventions for AMD?
 This project will study a protein called cystatin C and a mutated version known as ‘variant B cystatin C’.
 People who carry the mutated form of the protein are at an increased risk of developing AMD at an earlier age.